sequix/sup/README.md

 # sup
 Supervisor for single process.
 Supports CLI, auto-restart, log-rotate-clean based both on time and size.

-A statically linked binary only and reduced size 1.59MiB with 'strip -s' and 'upx -9'.
+A statically linked binary only and reduced size less than 2MiB with 'strip -s' and 'upx -9'.

 You can download the binary [here](https://github.com/sequix/sup/releases).